Deputy Konrad Thieme, an alleged gang leader, also has a history of violence against women.

 The LASD has a history of violent, racist gangs formed by deputies, including approximately 19 gangs that are currently active within the department, the largest sheriff’s department in the country.

 The name of the deputy gang has a double meaning: it references both the Inmate Processing Center, or IPA, where the deputies work at the North County Correctional Facility in Castaic, and an acronym for “Inclusive Province AKIA.”
-The word “inclusive” is used by the KKK to signal that some members of the white supremacist group are not white.
-A report to the Illinois State Legislature on the workings of the Ku Klux Klan defines “province” as a KKK “territorial division of a realm,” or state.
+A report to the Illinois State Legislature on the workings of the Ku Klux Klan defines ‘province’ as “ territorial division of a realm,” – or a state.
 According to a KKK constitution published by the Nashville Union and Dispatch, there are a maximum of six provinces per territory.
 Interestingly enough, there are six LASD facilities in north Los Angeles County: the department stations in Lancaster, Palmdale, and Santa Clarita; the Pitchess Detention Center South Facility; the maximum security North Facility; and North County Correctional Facility.

 Knock LA spoke with two former deputies who worked at the county jail in Castaic for a period of several months and observed IPA.
 They said they were both subjected to a dangerous work environment at the hands of IPA.
 According to the sources, membership in IPA is restricted to male deputies.
 Custody assistants are not allowed to join, but may associate with members and enjoy favorable treatment.
 Most members of IPA are white, but there are at least one Black and two Latino members.
 In order to join, a deputy must shave their head and be tasered by other IPA members.
 One deputy stated that he witnessed an IPA member taser a prospect while on duty at the Castaic jail.
 “They looked down on people, pretty much treated everybody like trash, whether you were a co-worker or not,” he says.
 “There are training officers that you couldn’t ask a question to … they wouldn’t help you.
 It’s like you kind of trust the inmates more than your partners.”